grue/django-quickbooks-online/README.md

             'ACCESS_COMPLETE_URL': string
         }

+5. You'll need to set up you Keyczar keychain now:

+        mkdir /path/to/keys
+        python keyczart create --location=/path/to/keys --purpose=crypt --name="A name"
+        python keyczart addkey --location=/path/to/keys --status=primary

+6. Now add the key dir to your settings file:

+        ENCRYPTED_FIELD_KEYS_DIR = "/path/to/keys"

-5. Add the setup javascript (example below assumes your namespace is 'quickbooks' and that you have a template context variable 'base_url' (e.g., http://example.com):
+7. Add the setup javascript (example below assumes your namespace is 'quickbooks' and that you have a template context variable 'base_url' (e.g., http://example.com):